 Commission on Institutions of Higher Education:

 Albertus Magnus College has received specialized accreditation for its Master of Arts in Art Therapy program through the American Art Therapy Association, located in Alexandria, Virginia.

-Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
+Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: